 ElevenLabs: Cloning voices with a few seconds of audio

-Outlook: Zero-shot voice cloning enables voice cloning without any training on the target voice.
-Emotional voice synthesis adds realistic emotions – joy, sorrow, anger.
+Outlook: zero-shot voice cloning copies a voice with no training on the target at all.
+Emotional voice synthesis adds realistic feeling: joy, sorrow, anger.

 4. Lip Sync (Lip Synchronisation)

 Lip movements are matched to a different audio track.
-Wav2Lip (IIIT Hyderabad) maps phonemes to visemes (visual mouth shapes) and produces frame-accurate synchronisation.
-Someone "says" things that were never said – particularly dangerous in combination with voice cloning.
+Wav2Lip (IIIT Hyderabad) maps phonemes to visemes (visual mouth shapes) for frame-accurate synchronisation.
+Someone appears to "say" things they never said, which is especially dangerous when combined with voice cloning.

 StyleGAN faces: These people do not exist – synthetic faces as a basis for Lip Sync – Wikimedia Commons / CC BY-SA 4.0